-- The agency field instructor has an MSSW from a CSWE-accredited program and two years post master's social work practice experience.
+The agency field instructor has an MSSW from a CSWE-accredited program and two years post master's social work practice experience.
 Supervisory and/or teaching experience is preferred.
 There are rare situations where an otherwise qualified agency cannot provide a qualified MSSW to serve as field instructor.
 In those situations, agencies may still be approved if one of the following criteria can be met:

-a) Someone with the field agency who has a related degree and who has been vetted by the Field Coordinator may be assigned as field instructor.
-In this situation, students will receive supplemental supervision from a MSSW through resources such as field seminar, adjunct MSSW supervisors and/or volunteer MSSW supervisors. b) If resources are available, a MSSW adjunct hired via the College may provide off-site Field Instruction to students.
-If the college provides offsite Field Instruction, the agency is required to provide an on-site task instructor who will guide the student's learning and communicate with the field instructor regarding student learning and progress. - 2.
-The agency field instructor must be committed to master's level social work education and be willing to supervise students with diverse learning needs. - 3.
+Someone with the field agency who has a related degree and who has been vetted by the Field Coordinator may be assigned as field instructor.
+In this situation, students will receive supplemental supervision from a qualified social worker through resources such adjunct MSSW supervisors and/or volunteer social work supervisors.

+If resources are available, a MSSW adjunct hired via the College may provide off-site Field Instruction to students.
+If the college provides off-site Field Instruction, the agency is required to provide an on-site task instructor who will guide the student's learning and communicate with the field instructor regarding student learning and progress.

+- 2. The agency field instructor must be committed to master's level social work education and be willing to supervise students with diverse learning needs. - 3.
 The agency field instructor must be available to the student while in placement and able to devote adequate time for supervision.
-Students are to receive one hour of supervision per week. - 4.
-The agency field instructor must be willing to work cooperatively with agency staff, faculty, field liaisons, and the college to promote a successful placement experience. - 5.
+Students are to receive one hour of supervision per week.

+- 4. The agency field instructor must be willing to work cooperatively with agency staff, faculty, field liaisons, and the college to promote a successful placement experience. - 5.
 The agency field instructor must be willing to complete agency field instructor orientation and training.

-5.2 Agency Field Instructor Orientation
+5.2 Agency field instructor Orientation

-Prospective agency field instructors receive an overview of field education at UTK, information about the agency field instructor training, and the curriculum from the UT field coordinator at the initial contact.
-Whenever possible, new agency field instructors complete agency field instructor training prior to commencing work with a student.
-If this is not possible, the agency field instructor may complete the online orientation program.
+Prospective agency field instructors receive an overview of field education at UTK and information about the agency field instructor orientation and training from the UT field coordinator at the initial contact.
+Additionally, Field Coordinators host monthly Field Instructor orientation on Zoom.
+Whenever possible, new agency field instructors complete agency field instructor orientation prior to commencing work with a student.
+If this is not possible, field instructor orientation is held online monthly for field instructors.
 The UT field coordinator may also meet with the new agency field instructor individually to provide an orientation to the roles and responsibilities of the agency field instructor, additional information about the curriculum, and instruction on how to use the learning plan and evaluation tools.
+Key topics reviewed in orientation include roles and responsibilities in field, supports and learning opportunities students need to succeed, field documentation, evaluation and the problem solving process.

-5.3 Agency Field Instructor Training
+5.3 Agency field instructor Training

 The agency field instructor is central to a successful placement experience for students and every effort is made to identify, train, and develop qualified agency field instructors.
 Agency field instructors are equipped and encouraged to think and act as educators as well as practitioners and supervisors.
 The college provides an agency field instructor training program to enhance the knowledge and skills of agency field instructors in their role as educators.
-The training includes content in the following areas: MSSW curriculum, student orientation to field, adult learning and teaching strategies, evaluating students, culturally sensitive practice in the field, legal and ethical issues, dealing with challenging student situations, risk management, evidence- based practice and integration of theory and practice.
+The training includes content in the following areas: MSSW curriculum, roles and responsibilities, student orientation to field, learning and teaching strategies, supervision, evaluating students, culturally sensitive practice in the field, legal and ethical issues, dealing with challenging student situations, safety and risk management and integration of theory and practice.